yacademy/yacademy.github.io/index.md

                 <h4><b>Fellows:</b></h4>

-                 join our trial-by-fire fellowship programs to shadow-audit alongside our resident and guest auditors.
+                Join our trial-by-fire fellowship programs to shadow-audit alongside our resident and guest auditors.
 If you outperform during the fellowship, you will be invited to join the academy as a resident auditor. <a href="/fellowship-program">Learn more and apply..</a>

                 <h4><b>Auditors:</b></h4>